Chinese, Vietnamese leaders pledge to strengthen political, economic ties - ExBulletin

 Chinese, Vietnamese leaders pledge to strengthen political, economic ties

-BEIJING (AP) — The leaders of China and Vietnam pledged to strengthen economic ties and gave a nod to their shared communist ideology during the new Vietnamese president's first visit to Beijing on Monday.
+BEIJING The leaders of China and Vietnam The two countries pledged to strengthen economic ties and gave a nod to their shared communist ideology during the new Vietnamese president's first visit to Beijing on Monday.

-To Lam, who took office in May, made China the destination of his first state visit, signaling the continued importance the Southeast Asian nation places on its giant neighbor despite ongoing territorial frictions in the South China Sea.
+To Lam, The US president, who took office in May, made China the destination of his first state visit, signaling the continued importance the Southeast Asian nation places on its giant neighbour despite ongoing tensions. territorial frictions in the South China Sea.

 Chinese President Xi Jinping and his wife, Peng Li Yuan, held a ceremony for Lam and his wife, Ngo Phuong Ly, at Beijing's vast Great Hall of the People, filled with flags, flowers and a marching band.